stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 05 (P2L2) - Object Oriented Analysis Exercise.md

 ## Summary

 OOA is a valuable first take to take during a software development effort.
 It can help in understanding the problem to be solved and suggesting a breakdown of a solution system into its component parts.

+## Section Quizzes

+### Object Quiz

+_Can you think why objects might be a better starting point for analysis than functions?_

+During maintenance, functions change more frequently than objects.